Cosmological Perturbations and the Running Cosmological Constant Model: The Linear Perturbation Equations

-In the figure 3 (left) we show the growth factor for the $RCC$ model for different values of $\nu$ and we can see that for $\nu=10^{-4}$ there is concordance with a $\Lambda CDM$ model.
-However, observationally is more important the linear growth rate that measures how rapidly structure is beging assembled in the Universe as a function of cosmic time (scale factor or redshift) and is defined by
+In Figure 3 (left) we show the growth factor in the $RCC$ model for different values of $\nu$; we can see that for $\nu=10^{-4}$ there is concordance with a $\Lambda CDM$ model.
+However, observationally, it is more important to know the linear growth rate, which measures how rapidly structure is being assembled in the Universe as a function of cosmic time (scale factor or redshift).
+Linear growth rate is defined by

-this quantity has been measured using different catalogs.
+This quantity has been measured using different catalogs.
 In general, the redshift maps of galaxies are distorted by the peculiar velocities of galaxies along the line of sight.
-For large scale such distortion can be expressed through the redshift distortion parameter $\beta$ and may be show to be related to the linear growth rate as \cite{hamilton}
+At large scales, this distortion can be expressed through the redshift distortion parameter $\beta$ and can be shown to be related to the linear growth rate as \cite{hamilton}

-where $b_{L}$ is the linear bias value ($b_{L} = \sigma_{R}^{gal}/ \sigma_{R}^{mass}$), that is, the ratio between the root-mean-squared ($rms$) density contrasts in the galaxy and mass distributions on scale $R$ where linear theory applies.
-Therefore, a measure of $g(z)$ can be obtained by these two parameters.
-The $\beta$ parameter may be measured from redshift surveys by measuring the power spectrum of the galaxies \cite {hamilton} and the $b_{L}$ can be obtined from the skewness induced in the bispectrum of a given survey.
-Using this technique a value of $\beta$ and $b_{L}$ has been measured using the 2dFGRS sample of 220 000 galaxies \cite{verde}.
-Recently, another measure was made using the spectroscopic data from the VIMOS-LT Deep Survey \cite{nature}; and finally there is another measure of growth rate using the 2dF-SDSS LRG and QSO survey \cite{ross}; However, in this last case the value of $\beta$ and $b_{L}$ are not fully independent, because they have been obtained by imposing simultaneous consistency with the clustering measured at $z=0$.
-All these data are compiled in the table 1.
-In figure 3 (right) we show this estimates of the growth rate compared to predictions from various theoretical models.
-For plotting the linear growth rate for the $DGP$ and scalar-tensor models, we use the results shown in the appendix.
-Despite the large error bars, the measurements indicate the need of a small value of the parameter $\nu$, and hence very close to the $\Lambda CDM$ model.
+where $b_{L}$ is the linear bias value ($b_{L} = \sigma_{R}^{gal}/\sigma_{R}^{mass}$), that is, the ratio between the root-mean-squared ($rms$) density contrasts in the galaxy and mass distributions on scale $R$ where linear theory applies.
+Therefore, a measure of $g(z)$ can be obtained using these two parameters.
+The $\beta$ parameter may be measured from redshift surveys by measuring the power spectrum of the galaxies \cite {hamilton} and the $b_{L}$ can be obtained from the skewness induced in the bispectrum of a given survey.
+Using this technique, values of $\beta$ and $b_{L}$ have been measured using the 2dFGRS sample of 220,000 galaxies \cite{verde}.
+Recently, another measure was made using the spectroscopic data from the VIMOS-LT Deep Survey \cite{nature}.
+Finally, another measure of growth rate was made using the 2dF-SDSS LRG and QSO survey \cite{ross}.
+However, in this last case, the value of $\beta$ and $b_{L}$ are not fully independent, because they have been obtained by imposing simultaneous consistency with the clustering measured at $z=0$.
+All these data are compiled in table 1.
+In Figure 3 (right) we show these estimates of the growth rate and compare them to predictions from various theoretical models.
+We plot the linear growth rate for the $DGP$ and scalar-tensor models.
+Here, we use the results shown in the appendix.
+Despite the large error bars, the measurements indicate the need for a small value for parameter $\nu$, and hence, are very close to the $\Lambda CDM$ model.